nodiscc/xsrv/roles/homepage/README.md

   roles:
     - nodiscc.xsrv.common # (optional) base server setup, hardening
     - nodiscc.xsrv.monitoring # (optional) system/server monitoring and health checks
-    - nodiscc.xsrv.apache # (enabled automatically) web server and SSL/TLS certificates
+    - nodiscc.xsrv.apache # (required) web server and SSL/TLS certificates
     - nodiscc.xsrv.shaarli # (example) any supported role, a link to this application on the homepage will be added
     - nodiscc.xsrv.rocketchat # (example) any supported role, a link to this application on the homepage will be added
-    - nodiscc.xsrv.homepage
+    - nodiscc.xsrv.homepage # the homepage role must be deployed *after* application roles

 # required variables:
 # host_vars/my.CHANGEME.org/my.CHANGEME.org.yml